Sitecore/Sitecore-Information-Service/README.md

 * Store - physical location where Data is stored and publicly available by address: http://dl.sitecore.net/updater/info
 * Client - .NET assemblies (and NuGet packages) that give easy to use interface to use Store

-## Definitions
+### Definitions

 The definitions are maintained by PSS engineers who are also contact points in the approprate Sitecore product.
 The current state of the Definitions repository does not represent current state of Store because Data generation process may take up to 48 hours to complete.
+[Read more](#definitions-format)

+### Updater and Client

+The updater app and Client assemblies are maintained by [Diagnostics Toolset](https://github.com/sitecore/sitecore-diagnostics-toolset) team.

+### Data

+The data consists of two pieces:

+* Definitions converted into v3 format
+* Extended Metadata generated for each of Definitions

+## Details

+### Definitions Format

 Definitions consists of: